 - What Is an Estate?

 - Lifestyles of the Rich and Famous: Estate Fails

-An estate is essentially anything a person owns at the time of their death.
-An estate includes both tangible and intangible property.
+An estate refers to everything you own at the time of your death.
+This includes both tangible and intangible property.

 - Checking and savings accounts

-- Investment accounts such as stocks, bonds, and mutual funds
+- Investments like stocks, bonds, and mutual funds

 - Pension accounts

 - Business ownership